WebAssembly/website/README.md

 ## What is the role of `_config.yml` and the custom Jekyll plugins?

+> [!note]
-> Note: the following plugins are all hacks to make the workflow of generating website docs from the `design` repo work without updating the sources in the design repo.
+> The following plugins are all hacks to make the workflow of generating website docs from the `design` repo work without updating the sources in the design repo.

 - `gem 'jekyll-optional-front-matter'` loaded directly in the `Gemfile` allows markdown files without YAML frontmatter to be consumed directly.
 This is included to allow `design` repo `.md` files to be used as pages without modifying their source to add frontmatter.
 - `gem 'jemoji'` loaded directly in the `Gemfile` replaces GitHub-style emoji markdown (e.g. `:+1:`) with images for compat.